 Elan Cadiz is an interdisciplinary North American Visual Artist that deconstructs and balances her intersectionality through her projects.
-Her art and practice are grounded in the documentation of her personal narrative through the use of historical imagery and the domestic.
+My art and practice are grounded in the documentation of my personal narrative through the use of historical imagery and the domestic.

 Cadiz sees herself as a cultural interpreter and visual documentarian.
 She immerses herself in environments, documenting the familiar and the unfamiliar all the while expressing these inquiries with artworks she create.
 The artworks created and the materials used are all determined by her experience and interactions with the places and people she comes in contact with, in the present and the past.

 Elan Cadiz graduated from City College of New York with a BA in Studio Art and received a MFA Fine Arts degree from the School of Visual Arts where she was awarded the SVA Merit Scholarship, Paul Rhodes Memorial Award and the Martha Trevor Award.